sanadhis/IST-ML-Project1/README.txt

 We produce our final submission using run.py with the result as follows:
 Public leaderboard:
-  - TBD with TBD% of accuracy.
+  - TBD% of accuracy.
 Private Leadeboard:
-  - TBD with TBD% of accuracy.
+  - TBD% of accuracy.

 How to use implementations.py:
 1. Ensure that you have python 3 in your machine.
-2. Clone this repository
-3. To reuse either one of six implementations of ML methods.
-Load the implementations.py script and pass the required parameters:
+2. To reuse either one of six implementations of ML methods, load the functions from implementations.py script and pass the required parameters:
   # In python
   from implementations.py import *
   # Example to run linear regression using gradient descent